cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     size: 1Gi
 ```

-This bootstrap methods allows you to specify just a reference to the
+This bootstrap method allows you to specify just a reference to the
 backup that needs to be restored.

 The application database name and the application database user are preserved